Skip to main content

 uv run main.py console

-Want a visual interface?
-Run the agent in dev mode (uv run main.py dev), then use the LiveKit Agents Playground.
-Open agents-playground.livekit.io, sign in with your LiveKit Cloud project, and create or join a room.
+Want a visual debugging interface?
+Run the agent in dev mode (uv run main.py dev), then open the Agent Console, select your agent in the configuration panel, and start a session.
 Your agent will attach when dispatched (e.g. via LiveKit Cloud agent configuration).
-Use the playground's microphone and speaker to have a voice conversation and confirm language switching.
+Interact with the agent to confirm language switching, and explore performance metrics and other aspects of your session.

 Development mode